-It’s been a year since I first released my pattern for the Fairy Tale gloves I made my niece.
-I had whipped these gloves up without meaning to really share a pattern and I only snapped a few very badly lit photos before sending them off.
+It’s been a year since I first released my pattern for the Saleha Gloves I made for my niece.
+I had whipped those gloves up without meaning to really share a pattern and I only snapped a few very badly lit photos before sending them off.
 Since then, it’s been driving me crazy to see those pictures, and I kept telling myself I’d redo them.
 Now I finally have!
 This is a really easy and pretty pattern on how to knit fingerless gloves and I hope you guys love the revised pattern and new pictures as much as I do.
 Let’s jump right into it!

 In this pattern, I wanted to show you guys not just how to knit fingerless gloves like these, but also how to customize them a little to get exactly what you want.
 For example, you could skip the finger section and work the cap so you have mittens.
 Or skip the cap and work full fingers for regular gloves.
 You could even skip the fingers and the cap for something lighter and easier.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

 - #4 worsted weight yarn in 2 colors – I used a skein each of Knit Picks Brava in Fairy Tale and Dove Heather

 - 3.25mm and 3.5mm circulate knitting needles of DPNs – I used these from Knit Picks

 - stitch markers